Our structure

 • Science System Investment and Performance

-Our Crown entity partners play an integral delivery role across these areas.
-We facilitate and advise on the settings they need to succeed.
+Crown entity partners play an integral delivery role across these roles.
+The Labour Science and Enterprise Group facilitates and advises on the settings they need to succeed.

 Nic Blakeley, Deputy Secretary, Labour, Science and Enterprise

-• Te Kupenga - Māori Economic Development Unit
+• Te Kupenga – Māori Economic Policy and Strategic Partnership

 Te Whakatairanga Service Delivery